hdc-arizona/cfgConf/user-study-instructions.md

 </p>

 ### Task 2:
 Produce a drawing of the graph from the dot file `t2.dot`.
 Loops inside the graph are provided in the file `t2_loops.json`.
-Make sure the nodes contain the full labels in the drawing.
+The drawing should look like the following.

 Compare the resulting drawing from _CFGConf_ to the drawing produced using _dot graphviz_ on the file `t2.dot`.
 To produce a pdf file using _dot graphviz_, you can run the following command in the terminal which will output the file `t2.pdf` in the same directory.
 ```